bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 LOGS_PATH=$DATA_OUTPUT_PATH/logs
 ```

-I created 4 repos on https://huggingface.co/bigscience/ and now we can clone those as the folders data will be output into:
+I created 4 repos at https://huggingface.co/bigscience/ and now we can clone those as the dirs data will be output into:

 ```
 cd $six_ALL_CCFRSCRATCH/checkpoints/tr1-13B